ihack4falafel/ihack4falafel.github.io/_posts/2017-10-6-C0m80-Challenge.md

 ![](/assets/images/C0m80/Bob_password.png)

-Logged in successfully with password of “alice”!
+Logged in successfully with password of `alice`!
 And now we have legitimate RDP credentials.

 ![](/assets/images/C0m80/RDP_Creds.png)